 Dairy Australia asserts that the first commercial cheese factory in Australia was that of the Van Diemen’s Land (VDL) Company in Tasmania in the 1820s.
-However, there is no mention of that company’s cheese until 1830.
+However, although the company was founded in 1825 there is no record of their cheese until 1830.
 Cheese-makers in Bathurst, NSW, were certainly producing commercial quantities of cheese, including the famous Rankin’s cheese, by 1826, establishing the area as Australia’s first cheese region.

 While it is impossible to say who made Australia’s first cheese, we can say with some certainty that Australia’s first cheese brand bore the name of its maker, Mrs Rankin.
 Rankin’s cheese is mentioned in accounts of the colonies and in newspapers from the 1820s to the 1840s.

 An account of the establishment and history of Bathurst read to the Australian Historical Society in 1905 recounts that:

 In 1826, Bathurst appeared to be in a flourishing condition, and the district had acquired fame for its cheese.
 Amongst the makers were Captain Piper, Mr. Innes and Mrs. Rankin.
 The latter’s cheese bore her name, and was sold wholesale at 9d. and 1/- per lb.
 Cheeses were sent to Sydney in many hundredweights at a time.